tushardhadiwal/homebridge-levoitcore-client/README.md

 A [Homebridge](https://github.com/homebridge/homebridge) plugin to control Levoit Air Purifiers with via the Vesync Platform.

-**NOTE: This plugin is developed to support my Levoit Core400S/200S Air Purifier.
-It may work for you as well.**
+**NOTE: This plugin is developed to support my Levoit Core400S Air Purifier(tested).
+It may work for you as well.
+Some Basic Features may work for Core200S(untested).**

 Inspired from https://github.com/Kwintenvdb/homebridge-vesync-client which unfortunately does not support latest Levoit purifiers, so I had to make one for myself.